BlockDevsUnited/NFT-Tutorial/README.md

 RINKEBY_PRIVATE_KEY="add-the-rinkeby-private-key-here"

 ```

+You can think of Alchemy as AWS EC2 for blockchain.
+It is a node provider.
+It helps us to connect with the blockchain by providing us with nodes so that we can read and write to the blockchain.
+Alchemy is what helps us deploy the contract to rinkeby.

 - Now we would install `dotenv` package to be able to import the env file and use it in our config.
   In your terminal, execute these commands.